Tina Howe: Other

 Several of her works can be read in the volumes Coastal Disturbances: Four Plays by Tina Howe and Approaching Zanzibar and Other Plays.

 Her papers are held by the Harvard Theatre Collection at Houghton Library.

 Personal life

-Howe is married to historian Norman Levy, who taught American History at the University at Albany from 1967 to 1973.
-The couple have two children.
+Howe was married to historian Norman Levy from 1961 until his death in 2022.
+He taught American History at the University at Albany from 1967 to 1973.
+The couple had two children, and lived in the Bronx after years on the Upper West Side of Manhattan.